danielwoodie/fireplace/contentcalendar.md

 Can I retire on 1 million dollars?
 What does FIRE stand for?

+# Make a new one

+# Make one better
+badhabitscalculator
+futurevaluesimulator

 ### Staple Posts - Medium, ~2,000 words and one visualization
 #### Completed
 calculator/futurevalue -- Future Value Calculator
 calculator/safewithdrawal -- Safe Withdrawal Calculator
 calculator/badhabits -- Bad Habits Calculator
-blog/post-4.md -- How Much Do Your Bad Habits Really Cost?
+blog/post-4.md -- How Much Do Your Bad Habits Really Cost? calculator/payoffmortgageearly -- Payoff Mortgage Early Calculator

 #### Started